ALEXANDRA PALACE - JUNE 4th, 2026

 DOMINIC MAXWELL

-The Sunday Times & the Times, Theatre
+The Sunday Times & The Times, Theatre

 Dominic Maxwell is a theatre and comedy critic for The Sunday Times and The Times.
 He studied philosophy at the University of Sussex, which gave him the edge on the pointlessness of all things.
 That done, and with a letter from the dole office telling he was about to get an extra fiver a week because he was turning 25, he got his act together, did a journalism course, and (eventually) got a job at The Times.
 Previous jobs include writing for Time Out, the Sunday Telegraph and Metro, where he was briefly arts editor until the call came from The Times.